-Important: The direct collection inventory method only gathers information about database instances.
+- Important: The direct collection inventory method only gathers information about database instances.
 It does not, for example, collect any hardware inventory data nor software inventory about any other products.
-This means that the direct collection inventory method alone is insufficient to correctly determine license consumption for Oracle products:

-- For licensing of database instances and options, hardware information (such as the count of cores) is missing - For other products such as Oracle middleware, there is no software inventory available from the Oracle Database.
+This means that the direct collection inventory method alone is insufficient to correctly determine license consumption for Oracle products: - For licensing of database instances and options, hardware information (such as the count of cores) is missing - For other products such as Oracle middleware, there is no software inventory available from the Oracle Database - No inventory of database instances that are in standby mode is possible.